trebor57/dvswitch_mode_switcher/README.md

 # DVSwitch Mode Changer

 Basic service to switch modes/talkgroups of a dvswitch server.
 Defualt webserver uses port 3000, you can change it in configs/config.yml.
 USRP support is also available.
-Created by Caleb KO4UYJ.

 ## Install Process:
 ```bash